arjun2010-ece/devConnector/README.md

 At the same time a post can be liked by many user so the schema will be like this::
 The field "likes will be an array of objects where each user will be pointed to liked users.Since many users can like a single posts.

+Here check the comments attribute also as its an array of Objects while each comment object has user, text, name,avatar.

 ```
 const PostSchema = new Schema({
   user: {